Website terms and conditions template: marketplace for goods; buyer subscribes for access

-This website terms and conditions template sets out the subscription process and the relationship between your business and buyers who use your website to buy.
-This document can be used for the sale of any type of goods ordered through your website by any means.
+This document sets out the subscription process and the relationship between your business and buyers.
+It can be used for the sale of any type of goods ordered through your website by any means.
 We include provisions for the sellers and buyers to be businesses or consumers.

-This document is suitable for a marketplace site that sells any type of physical product.
 So far as the Consumer Contracts (ICAC) Regulations are concerned, we have provided as far as possible for your suppliers to be responsible for compliance with the regulations, so as to minimise the weight on you.
-If you sell only to business, you can easily remove the provisions relating to the Regulations.
+If you sell only to business, you can easily remove the provisions relating to the regulations.